-Click on "Summary Report" to expand this option (see Fig. 8.6).
+Click on "Summary Report" to expand this option (see Fig. 8.7).
 Enable any segments of time you would like to schedule a report for and adjust accordingly.
-If you leave the as the time value in the "END" field is met.
-Check the box if you would prefer to receive the report at the end of the day (e.g., as with the Hour option in Fig. 8.6).
+If you leave the Send reports at the end of the day box unchecked for Hour, Dayparts, or Shifts, the report is sent as soon 8 as the time value in the "END" field is met.
+Check the box if you would prefer to receive the report at the end of the day (e.g., as with the Hour option in Fig. 8.7).